How Sophia discovered "Self-Love"

 Traditionally, the pajama is exclusively sleepwear, or at least room-wear.
 However, the recent years of pajama-inspired fashion trends has made the borders of where it is acceptable to wear pajamas more malleable.
 There could be many interpretations of what defines a Pajama, but I believe all interpretations include “comfort”.
 Whether it be the fabric, the cut, the fit, or the color palette, pajamas are all comfortable, and comforting in some way.

-But't it shouldn't be acceptable to carry that feeling of comfort all throughout the day?
+But shouldn’t it be acceptable to carry that feeling of comfort all throughout the day?

 This is where my chain of thought began of which piece of clothing can be the most “borderless”.
 With the right styling and coordination with other garments, I couldn't think of a general social situation where it is totally unacceptable to wear a simple , good quality “pyjama” shirt.
 An elegant and understated design can transcend age and social groups, and even flow seamlessly through gender groups and TPO expectations.
 I wanted to create a piece that can be worn by a woman in her 20s through to 80s , or even a man in in the same age range and still look natural and provide that feeling of comfort.